NeuroCognitiveImagingLab/NCIL-website/projects/index.md

 {% capture text %}
 During the COVID-19 pandemic, there was a widespread adoption of remote work.
-However, the collaboration platforms that enable this work may strain cognitive systems — which can inhibit the ability to learn or develop new ideas.
-We hypothesize that this is in part to increased mind wandering when working and learning online.
-This project, in collaboration iwth [Dr. Colin Conrad](https://www.dal.ca/faculty/management/school-of-information-management/faculty-staff/faculty/colin-conrad.html) of Dalhousie University's [School of Information Management](https://www.dal.ca/faculty/management/school-of-information-management.html), aims to explore how the ability to sustain attention may become weaker over time and how changes in work environments can prevent it.
-This study uses surveys, behavioural studies and electroencephalography (EEG).
+However, online meetings and lectures do not always produce as good outcomes (such as learning and developing new ideas).
+We are studying whether this is because people's minds wander more when they are working and learning online.
+This project, led by [Dr. Colin Conrad](https://www.dal.ca/faculty/management/school-of-information-management/faculty-staff/faculty/colin-conrad.html) of Dalhousie University's [School of Information Management](https://www.dal.ca/faculty/management/school-of-information-management.html), aims to explore how the ability to sustain attention may become weaker over time and how changes in work environments can prevent it.
+This study uses surveys, behavioural studies and NCIL's electroencephalography (EEG) system.
 {%
   include button.html
   link="projects/Project-Homework"